Grey Rock Method in High-Conflict Family Court Cases - Insights from Judge Anthony

 Lack Of Authenticity

-When you use the Grey Rock Method in a high-conflict divorce or child custody battle with a narcissist, you could be presenting yourself to the Judge with a lack of authenticity.
+When you use the Grey Rock Method in a high-conflict divorce or child custody battle with a narcissist, you could be presenting yourself to the Judge in the courtroom with a lack of authenticity.

 While this can help maintain boundaries, it can also make you seem inauthentic.